 State law (M.S.
 290.20, subd.
 1a and Minnesota Rules 8020.0100, subp.
-3) allows entities to request permission from the department to allocate all, or any part of, taxable net income in a manner other than the three-factor formula or by applying the methodology contained in Revenue Notice 08-04
+3) allows entities to request permission from the department to allocate all, or any part of, taxable net income in a manner other than the statutory single sales factor formula.